 Chichester is easily accessible by road.
 The M27 and A27 run along the coast, linking Hampshire, Sussex and Kent.
 The M3, A3, A29, A259 and A24 connect Portsmouth, Southampton, Mid-Sussex and London.
 Use the map above for directions to Chichester Festival Theatre.

-Northgate Car Park is a 900-space pay and display car park next to the Theatre (free after 8pm).
+Northgate Car Park is a 900-space pay and display car park next to the Theatre.
 On matinee days the car park is very busy, so please allow plenty of time. chichester.gov.uk/parking

 From 1st April 2017 evening charges were introduced in both Northgate Car Park and New Park Road Car Park.
-These car parks will now charge between 8am and 8pm.
+These car parks now charge between 8am and 8pm.
 Please make sure you have checked the charges boards within the car park and paid the correct charge before leaving your vehicle.
-More information on charges and the nearest free parking.

 As well as cash, contactless and card payments, you can now pay using the MiPermit app, text message to 60300, online or by phone on 0345 5051155.
 The location number for Northgate Car Park is 711015. chichester.gov.uk/mipermit